DoubleChuang/Drl/README.md

 # Drl

-Drl is a Dcard home test about rate limit.
+Drl is a Dcard homework about rate limit.